-About Provincial Nominee Programs
+About Canada's Provincial Nominee Programs

 The province will then consider the application based on its immigration and labour needs, while also assessing your genuine intention to settle in the province.

 For most provinces, Canadian immigration is an important part of not only boosting local economies and development in key sectors but also supporting an ageing population.